gschivre/iCRAQ/README.md

 ![iCRAQ quantification](iCRAQ_009.png)

+The **Next Serie** button will close the current image and opened the next one in the queue.
+The **Reset** button remove all ROI and reset the number of nuclei detected to 0.

 This macro was developed during an internship in IBENS under the supervision of Fredy Barneche and Clara Bourbousse.